terraform-google-modules/terraform-google-project-factory/README.md

   [troubleshooting](docs/TROUBLESHOOTING.md#missing-api-appenginegoogleapiscom)
   - Please note that if you are deploying an App Engine Flex application, you should not delete the default compute service account
     (as is default behavior).
 Please see the [troubleshooting doc](docs/TROUBLESHOOTING.md#cannot-deploy-app-engine-flex-application) for more information.
+- Cloud Billing Budget API - `billingbudgets.googleapis.com`
+  - Please note this API is only required if configuring budgets for projects.

 ### Verifying setup